'Miss Shetty Mr. Polishetty' to be taken down from theaters for THIS reason

 Aiming for the Rs.
 25 crore mark

-As per industry tracker Sacnilk, the Mahesh Babu P directorial earned Rs.
-1.31 crore (early estimates) on Sunday.
+As per industry tracker Sacnilk, the romantic comedy earned Rs.
+75 lakh (early estimates) on Tuesday.
 Overall, it has earned Rs.
-21.41 crore in India.
-The movie received rave reviews from critics and has been loved by viewers.
-Interestingly, the film is slowing down at the box office.
-The movie is available in both Telugu and Tamil languages.
+23.22 crore in India.
+The movie received rave reviews from critics.
+The film is helmed by Mahesh Babu P and is available in Tamil and Telugu languages.
+The cast includes Naveen Polishetty, Murali Sharma, Tulasi, Sonia Deepti, Jayasudha, and Abhinav Gomatam, among others.